Gaarv/didomi-data-challenge/README.md

 # Documentation

-To ensure reproductibility given some dependencies that relies a lot on environment variables (Spark, Hadoop, Java), varying from each operating system, the application is delivered as a **Docker image** to be built and run.
-All sources are included.
+To ensure reproducibility given some dependencies that rely a lot on environment variables (Spark, Hadoop, Java) and vary from each operating system, the application is delivered as a **Docker image** to be built and run.

 <br/>

 ## The challenge

-Due to time constraints to build a deployable cluster environment on AWS and dependencies that would have to be provided by reviewers to run the application on a cluster (such as credentials) I decided to focus primarly on delivering a Spark application that runs in local mode.
+Due to time constraints to build a deployable cluster environment on AWS and dependencies that would have to be provided by reviewers to run the application on a cluster (such as credentials), I decided to focus primarily on delivering a Spark application that runs in local mode.

-The code is fundamentally runnable as-is in cluster mode but I/O functions such as loading or writing data to S3 still needs to be fully implemented.
+The code is fundamentally runnable as-is in cluster mode except for some I/O functions such as loading and writing data on S3 (or another data source) that would need implementation.

-Rather than loading directly the challenge input data with `spark.read.json()`, I also made the choice to use **Hive** in local mode to ingest the data and make use of the provided `datehour` partitionning.
+Rather than directly loading the challenge input data with `spark.read.json()`, I chose **Hive** in local mode to ingest the data and use the provided `datehour` partitioning.

 <br/>

-## Code structure
+## Project structure

-Code is structured as a [monorepository](https://en.wikipedia.org/wiki/Monorepo) that can be expanded with new Spark jobs, schemas and data sources while reusing most of the same codebase.
+Project structured as a [monorepository](https://en.wikipedia.org/wiki/Monorepo) that can be expanded with new Spark jobs, schemas, and data sources while sharing most of the same codebase.

+Python source code formatted with [Black](https://github.com/psf/black).

 ```
 didomi-data-challenge